nylen/lockd/docs/protocol.md

 # lockd Protocol Documentation

-`lockd` uses a simple line-based protocol available over several different
+`lockd` uses a simple line-based protocol over TCP.
-transports:

 ## Connection Methods

-When running the server from the command line, it will listen on TCP/IP port 9999 by default.
-If any other connection methods are specified then this default will not be used.
+When running the server from the command line, it will listen on TCP/IP port 9999 by default unless another port is specified.

 ### TCP/IP